kt-krutarthtrivedi/Multiclass-Image-Classification/README.md

 # Multiclass-Image-Classification

 ## Aim
-To build a 2-layer Softmax Neural Network and a fully connected CNN (Convolution Neural Network) for multiclass image classification, compare their performances on Fashion-MNIST dataset.
+To build a 2-layer Softmax Neural Network and a fully connected CNN (Convolution Neural Network) for multiclass image classification, and compare their performances on Fashion-MNIST dataset.

 ## Dataset